ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 At a high level, the protocol allows disparate DuckDB instances to communicate with one another (i.e. client-server architecture).
 The team smartly chose HTTP/2 as the transport protocol and get to piggyback off of decades of optimizations and tooling instead of reinventing the wheel.
 HTTP(S) may also sit better with corporate IT than some other protocols.
 (IS THIS TRUE?)

 This feature offers many new ways to use DuckDB and also solves one of the biggest historical pain points: concurrent reads and writes.
-DuckDB still runs as a single process but Quack allows queries from multiple clients to be introduced into the pre-existing, in-process MVCC context and the runtime handles conflicts, query optimization, etc. Conflicts _will_ still occur and clients will need to handle rejected commits but this is nothing new.
-For the sake of completeness, we'll see how this works below:
+DuckDB still runs as a single process but Quack allows queries from multiple clients to be introduced into the pre-existing, in-process MVCC context and the runtime handles conflicts, query optimization, etc. Conflicts _will_ still occur and clients will need to handle rejected commits but this is nothing new and should behave similarly enough to Postgres or any other RDBMS.

-#### INCLUDE EXAMPLE?
-IS THAT REALLY USEFUL?
-#### reproduce conflict
-TransactionContext Error: Could not commit changes... conflict with another transaction

 Quack allows for DuckDB to be used in more traditional client-server database setups, and, interestingly, during the AI Council talk, Hannes Mühleisen made a point of calling attention to the fact that this new functionality begins to bridge the gap between DuckDB's [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) past and its (possible) [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) future.
 It's also very impressive to see how performant DuckDB is when doing bulk inserts compared to Postgres and other DBs.
 This was a major bottleneck in my work with pgvector at Ozu and I'm very curious to know how the performance of batch inserts with vector contents compare.
 The topic of a future blog post, perhaps ... 😉

 As "traditional" use-cases are concerned, you can imagine Quack being used to support situations where there are many clients in the field reporting into a central database (e.g. IoT sensors or client devices reporting analytics events) or many analysts using a hosted dashboard to run queries against the same DuckDB instance.
 These use cases were previously _possible_ with DuckDB but required setting up sidecar infrstructure or using cloud services to facilitate the sequencing of queries.

-Quack also brings powerful and interesting architectural patterns, like fan-out, fan-in, map-reduce, etc. within reach and we'll get into a specific use-case in the comprehensive demo appearing later in this post.
+Quack also makes powerful and interesting messaging patterns, like fan-out, fan-in, etc. more practical and we'll get into a specific use-case in the comprehensive demo appearing later in this post.

 ### Setting Expectations
 It's worth emphasizing that Quack is still beta software.
 It was only made available starting with the 1.5.2 release and is accessible via the core_nightly repository.
 To put a fine point on this, I encountered multiple bugs while working through the examples used in this post:

 - [Default primary keys created using sequences cause Quack clients to crash](https://github.com/duckdb/duckdb/issues/22743)
 - [A malformed query in the Quack docs](https://github.com/duckdb/duckdb-web/pull/6851)

-(There may also be a Quack connection issue I've uncovered but more on that below.)
+- (Possible) issue with `UPDATE`/`DELETE` discussed below
+- (Possible) issue with Quack connections discussed below
+- (Possible) issue with DuckDB-Wasm discussed below

-None of this is to throw _any_ shade at the DuckDB team, however, and I'm happy to report that after opening tickets for the above, the DuckDB team acted on them within hours.
+None of this is to throw _any_ shade at the DuckDB team, however, and I'm happy to report that after opening tickets for two verified issues mentioned above, the DuckDB team acted on them within hours.

 ### Demo: